 College of Nursing and Allied Health

-Welcome to Urbana University and the College of Nursing and Allied Health.
-Nursing has been a vital program at Urbana University since 2003, when the program was established through an affiliation with the Springfield Regional School of Nursing.
-Since that time, we have had well over 100 graduates who have assumed leadership roles in healthcare in their respective organizations and communities.
+Welcome to the webpage for the Urbana University College of Nursing & Allied Health.
+Nursing has been a vital program at the University since 2003, when the program was established through an affiliation with the Springfield Regional School of Nursing.
+Since that time, the program has graduated over 100 students who have assumed leadership roles in healthcare in their respective organizations and communities.

-Urbana University offers the Bachelor of Science in Nursing (BSN) degree to students who have already become licensed nurses (RNs).
-The BSN Program uses core courses in the liberal arts and relevant courses in nursing science and practice to produce graduates who will serve the health care needs of the community as clinical nurse experts, leaders, and managers.
-Designed for working RNs, the program is delivered through the Center for Adult and Professional Studies (CAPS) and involves in-class, hybrid, and online courses conveniently offered at regional medical centers.
+Urbana University offers the Bachelor of Science in Nursing (BSN) degree to individuals who currently hold a nursing license (RNs).
+The BSN Program curriculum includes core courses in the liberal arts and relevant coursework in Nursing science and practice to produce graduates ready to serve the healthcare needs of the community as clinical nurse experts, leaders, and managers.
+Designed for working RNs, the program is delivered through the Center for Adult & Professional Studies (CAPS) and involves face-to-face, hybrid, and online courses conveniently offered at regional medical centers.

-Our Master of Science in Nursing (MSN) program allows students to pursue advanced practice nursing roles as a nurse administrator or nurse educator.
-The program is designed in much the same way as the BSN Program to provide convenience with realistic expectations for the working RN.
+The Master of Science in Nursing (MSN) Program allows students to pursue advanced Nursing roles in administration or education.
+The program is designed in much the same way as the BSN Program, to provide convenience – along with realistic expectations – for the working RN.

-Our RN-MSN Program is designed to meet the needs of adult learners who already possess an RN license and a non-nursing bachelor’s degree, and who desire to pursue a graduate degree in nursing.
-Courses in the program are a blending of RN-BSN core courses that are essential requisites to MSN graduate study.
+The RN-MSN Program is designed to meet the needs of adult learners who hold a current RN license and a non-nursing Bachelor’s degree, and who wish to pursue a graduate degree in Nursing.
+The program features core RN-BSN courses that are essential requisites for MSN studies.